 - Crusty Baguette: as mentioned earlier I developed a Low Carb French Baguette recipe specifically for this soup.
 This soup can also be enjoyed without the bread.

 - Gruyere Cheese: this cheese is in my top 3 of all cheeses.
-Alternatively you can use an emmental but I prefer the nutty flavours of gruyere cheese.
+Alternatively, you can use an Emmental but I prefer the nutty flavors of gruyere cheese.

 How to make low carb French onion soup?

 STEP 1: add the butter and oil over medium heat in a dutch oven or heavy bottom pot, then add the thinly sliced onions with a dash of salt.
 Cook on medium heat until softened, stirring often.
 Once softened reduce heat to medium low and continue to cook for 30 to 40 minutes.
 Stirring often during this whole process.